canonical/basic-auth-service/README.md

 $ ./manage-credentials remove myuser
 ```

-## Authentication validation
+## Credentials validation

-The authentication endpoint is presented at `/auth-check` and returns an empty
+The validation endpoint is presented at `/auth-check` and returns an empty
 response with the following HTTP codes:

 - `200` for valid credentials